omar2h/Capstone-Snake-Game/README.md

 1. Press p during game to pause
 2. Enter your name at the start of the game
 3. Save high scores in a file
+4. Add new type of food which increase score by 5 that has 10% chance of appearing
-4. Add a timer to window tile
+5. Add a timer to window tile

 ## Rubric points
 ### Loops, Functions, I/O